Constantin Carathéodory: Calculus of variations

 In his doctoral dissertation, Carathéodory showed how to extend solutions to discontinuous cases and studied isoperimetric problems.

 Previously, between the mid-1700s to the mid-1800s, Leonhard Euler, Adrien-Marie Legendre, and Carl Gustav Jacob Jacobi were able to establish necessary but insufficient conditions for the existence of a strong relative minimum.
 In 1879, Karl Weierstrass added a fourth that does indeed guarantee such a quantity exists.
 Carathéodory constructed his method for deriving sufficient conditions based on the use of the Hamilton–Jacobi equation to construct a field of extremals.
 The ideas are closely related to light propagation in optics.
 The method became known as Carathéodory's method of equivalent variational problems or the royal road to the calculus of variations.
 A key advantage of Carathéodory's work on this topic is that it illuminates the relation between the calculus of variations and partial differential equations.
 It allows for quick and elegant derivations of conditions of sufficiency in the calculus of variations and leads directly to the Euler-Lagrange equation and the Weierstrass condition.
 He published his Variationsrechnung und Partielle Differentialgleichungen Erster Ordnung (Calculus of Variations and First-order Partial Differential Equations) in 1935.

 More recently, Carathéodory's work on the calculus of variations and the Hamilton-Jacobi equation has been taken into the theory of optimal control and dynamic programming.
-The method can also be extended to multiple integrals.

 Convex geometry

 Carathéodory's theorem in convex geometry states that if a point $x$ of $\mathbb{R}^d$ lies in the convex hull of a set $P$, then $x$ can be written as the convex combination of at most $d + 1$ points in $P$.
 Namely, there is a subset $P'$ of $P$ consisting of $d + 1$ or fewer points such that $x$ lies in the convex hull of $P'$.
 Equivalently, $x$ lies in an $r$-simplex with vertices in $P$, where $r \leq d$.
 The smallest $r$ that makes the last statement valid for each $x$ in the convex hull of P is defined as the Carathéodory's number of $P$.
 Depending on the properties of $P$, upper bounds lower than the one provided by Carathéodory's theorem can be obtained.

 He is credited with the authorship of the Carathéodory conjecture claiming that a closed convex surface admits at least two umbilic points.
-As of 2021, this conjecture remained unproven despite having attracted a large amount of research.
+The conjecture was proven in 2024 by Brendan Guilfoyle and Wilhelm Klingenberg.